colah/ByronTrialNotes/daily-notes/day20.md

  * Yes.
 I'd note that an explosion is different from detonation.
 It a deflaration.
  * With explosives, you have a detonation.
  * Classic pipe bomb with black powder.
 It burns at less than supersonic speeds, but it still explodes.
-* Faster than teh speeds of sound?
+* Faster than the speeds of sound?
  * In that material.
 * There's a shock wave because it goes across the substance faster...
  * Yes.